a1v0/a1v0.de/draft-articles/what-should-a-servicenow-clone-profile-contain.md

 ---

 - explain how OOB clone profile isn't that good
+- explain things to look out for, e.g. live data, personal data, old dummy data etc.
+- encourage users to add to their dev culture/sprint planning a section to consider any parts of recent dev work that might need adding to the clone profile
 - add list of things and, if needed, explanations of them
 - maybe split into preservers and exclusions
 - add some sort of a script or links to a page wherein you can easily create new preservers/exclusions, rather than using the conventional UI